 Integrated keyboard test

-Under Battery tests, there are 4 different tests as mentioned below.
+Under Battery tests, there are four different tests, as mentioned below.

 Discrete graphics (dGPU) test